Russia oil firms face heavy fines for gas flaring

 Some experts rank Russia as the world’s leading flarer, although the country’s own calculations place it second to Nigeria.

-Oil companies, including market leaders Rosneft, LUKOIL and TNK-BP, have been investing hundreds of millions of dollars to meet the government’s target of increasing associated gas utilisation.
+Oil companies, including market leaders Rosneft, LUKOIL and TNK-BP, have been investing hundreds of millions of dollars to meet the government’s target of increasing associated gas utilization.

 “I believe the companies will reach 95 percent in 2014,” the minister said, adding that so far only Russia’s fourth-largest crude producer Surgutneftegaz and mid-sized oil company Tatneft have managed to flare gas within the required volumes.